NMSCD/NMS-System-Data-Analysis/README.md

 ## Usage

-The JSON files should be in subfolders of the `data` folder (you need to create it next to the `main.js` file if it isn't present).
+The JSON files should be in subfolders of the `data` folder (you need to create it next to the `main.ts` file if it isn't present).
 This Script is intended to analyse multiple regions simultaneously.
 Each region will have its own output csv and json, and there will also be one global csv and json.
 The regions are represented by the folders in `data`.